-Immunization programs for infants and adolescents that started in 1991 have resulted in substantial declines in the incidence of HBV infection in young people.
-Find out if you should get the hepatitis B vaccine.
-Also, the Hepatitis B vaccine is a covered preventive service under many health plans.
+Immunization programs for infants and adolescents that started in 1991 have resulted in substantial declines in the incidence of hepatitis B virus (HBV) infection in young people.
+The hepatitis B vaccine is a covered preventive service for those for whom it is recommended under many health plans.

 Hepatitis B can also be prevented by avoiding contact with contaminated blood and unprotected sexual exposure.
 Using condoms has also been shown to reduce the chance of sexually transmitted infections.

-Mother-to-child HBV transmission can be prevented by identifying pregnant women who are chronically infected and providing the hepatitis B vaccine and hepatitis B immunoglobulin at birth.
+Mother-to-child HBV transmission can be prevented by identifying pregnant women who are chronically infected and providing the infant with hepatitis B vaccine and hepatitis B immunoglobulin at birth.
 Recently updated guidelines also recommend that pregnant women with chronic HBV be referred to a specialist and considered for HBV treatment to further reduce the chance of transmitting the virus.

 - Men who have sex with men

 Know Hepatitis B – CDC’s Hepatitis B Education Campaign for Asian Americans, Pacific Islanders, and others at risk

 Centers for Disease Control and Prevention, Division of Viral Hepatitis

-National Institutes of Health:
+National Institutes of Health